RagnarB83/ash-documentation/docs/CP2K-interface.rst

 **OpenMP parallelization**

-This is the easiest parallelization strategy to start using and is hence the default (*parallelization='OMP'*).
+This is the easiest parallelization strategy to start using and is hence the default (*parallelization='OMP'*) in ASH.
 It requires either a cp2k.ssmp or cp2k.psmp executable.
 One simply has to specify the number of CPU cores to be used via the *numcores* keyword in CP2KTheory.
 1 CP2K process (either cp2k.ssmp or cp2k.psmp) executable will be launched which will be capable of OpenMP threading up to the chosen number of cores.